DeveloperJayu/15_Days_Internship_At_Akash_Technolabs/README.md

 ## Day 4
 <p>In day 4, we have learnet about EditText, button click listener and have learn about simple calculator.
 From day 4, we have taken our own project.
 This application contains 10-12 mini projects like BMI Calculator, To-do app, Note app, etc. Our daily task will be create 1 thing inside the app.</p>

+## Day 4
+<p>In day 5, we have learnet about Activity life cycle, how to pass data to one activity to another activity, etc.</p>

 <br>
 <br>